tonioloewald/bindinator.js/docs/overview.md

 </script>
 ```

-or it can be defined in javascript using:
+or it can be defined in javascript using a different syntax:

 ```
-const componentName = makeComponentNoEval('component-name', {
+const componentName = makeComponent('component-name', {
   css: '._component_ > div { color: yellow }',
   html: '<div>this text will be yellow</div>',
   load: async ({